tldr-pages/tldr/pages/common/expr.md

 `expr length {{string}}`

-- Get the substring of a string with a specific range:
+- Get the substring of a string with a specific length:

 `expr substr {{string}} {{from}} {{length}}`